 Fear of success is often driven by low self-esteem and a feeling of being undeserving of recovery.
 Others fear success in recovery because it will require a great deal of change, including big lifestyle changes.
-It’s not uncommon for a fear of success to lead to self-sabotaging behaviors.
+It’s not uncommon for fear of success to lead to self-sabotaging behaviors.

 Afraid of What Other People Might Think

-Consider too that if people in your life judge you harshly for making decisions to take good care of yourself, it might be time to re-evaluate those relationships.
+Consider, too, that if people in your life judge you harshly for making decisions to take good care of yourself, it might be time to re-evaluate those relationships.

 Lack of Time

 Alcohol use disorder is a progressive condition that only worsens unless it’s halted through recovery.
-It will consume every moment and displace every activity in your life until there’s no time for anything but alcohol.
+It will consume every moment and displace every activity until there’s no time for anything but alcohol.
 Getting into recovery by going to rehab is a time-tested way to stop alcohol abuse from stealing all the time from your life.